-- 28. Because equity segment programs can have a primary purpose to provide non-energy benefits, it is reasonable to provide for and direct the completion of a non-energy benefits study to develop quantification/estimation methods for non-energy benefits for equity segment customers and for consideration in the equity goals development process. - 29.
-PAs should be able to include energy savings from the installation of water efficiency measures in their TSB calculations. - 30.
-PAs should be required to use NMEC, randomized control trials, SEM, or another meter-based method unless they are not feasible or cost-effective. - 31.
-Because the primary purpose of equity segment programs is to serve hard-to-reach or underserved customers or disadvantaged communities, it is reasonable that equity segment programs must be designed and targeted to reach, serve and ultimately benefit hard-to-reach or underserved customers or disadvantaged communities. - 32.
+- 27. It is reasonable to provide for and direct the completion of a non-energy benefits study to develop quantification/estimation methods for non-energy benefits from equity segment and non-equity segment programs for equity segment customers and for consideration in the equity goals development process. - 28.
+PAs should be able to include energy savings from the installation of water efficiency measures in their TSB calculations. - 29.
+PAs should be required to use NMEC, randomized control trials, SEM, or another meter-based method unless they are not feasible (including appropriateness for the program design) or cost-effective, in which case they should be required to explain why. - 30.
+Because the primary purpose of equity segment programs is to serve hard-to-reach or underserved customers or disadvantaged communities, it is reasonable that equity segment programs must be designed and targeted to reach, serve and ultimately benefit hard-to-reach or underserved customers or disadvantaged communities. - 31.
 In order to provide guidance for designing equity segment programs, it is reasonable to define an underserved customer, as follows: - For the residential and public sectors, an underserved customer is a member of an underserved community, as defined by Pub.
 Util.
 Code Section 1601(e). - For the commercial, industrial and agricultural sectors, a customer must be a member of an underserved community as defined by Pub.
 Util.
-Code Section 1601(e), and must also be an underserved business group as defined by Government Code Section 12100.63(h)(2) to be considered an underserved customer. - 33.
-It is reasonable for PAs to propose inclusion of additional groups in the definition of underserved customers.
-Such proposals should be included in annual reports and must include (1) data of how a group or category is being missed by the current definition, (2) a description or explanation of why this group or category should be considered underserved, and (3) how the PA proposes to integrate tracking of this group or category into existing metrics.
+Code Section 1601(e), and must also be an underserved business group as defined by Government Code Section 12100.63(h)(2) to be considered an underserved customer.

-34. It is reasonable to modify the definition of "hard-to-reach" customers as follows:
+- 32. It is reasonable for PAs to propose inclusion of additional groups in the definition of underserved customers.
+Such proposals should be included in annual reports and must include (1) data (quantitative and/or qualitative) of how a group or category is being missed by the current definition, (2) a description or explanation of why this group or category should be considered underserved, and (3) how the PA proposes to integrate tracking of this group or category into new or existing indicators and metrics. - 33.
+It is reasonable to modify the definition of "hard-to-reach" customers as follows: